 A second primary objective is normative design:

-How can ACE models be used as computational laboratories to facilitate the design of structures, institutions, and regulations resulting in desirable system performance over time?
+How can ACE models be used as computational laboratories to facilitate the design of structures, institutions, and regulations resulting in desirable system performance?
 The ACE approach to normative design is akin to filling a bucket with water to determine if it leaks.
 A researcher constructs a virtual world that captures salient aspects of a system operating under a proposed design.
 The researcher identifies a range of initial agent state specifications of interest, including seed values for agent PRNG methods.
-For each such specification the researcher permits the virtual world to develop over time driven solely by agent interactions.
+For each such specification the researcher permits the virtual world to develop over modeled time, driven solely by agent interactions.
 Recorded outcomes are then used to evaluate design performance.

 One key issue for ACE normative design is the extent to which resulting outcomes are efficient, fair, and orderly, despite possible attempts by strategic decision-making agents to game the design for personal advantage.
 A second key issue is a cautionary concern for adverse unintended consequences.

 Optimal design might not always be a realistic goal, especially for large complex systems; but ACE models can facilitate robust design for increased system resiliency, a goal that is both feasible and highly desirable.